susam/emfy/README.md

     be difficult to spot because they are all colored with different shades of gray while the background is also gray.
-In the next few points, we will customize this theme a little to make these elements easier to spot by coloring them with different shades of orange.
+In the next few points, we will customize this theme a little to make these elements easier to spot.
+We color them differently to add more contrast between the background and foreground colors of these elements.
 In the end, our customized Wombat theme would look like
     this:

     <!-- wombat-custom -->